-Is Prime Rib for two possible?
+Is Prime Rib Roast for two people possible?

 For Easter I announced I was going to attempt my first.
 I was a little nervous because it costs a darn fortune and I knew I’d be pretty darn angry with myself if I ruined the most majestic and the most expensive piece of meat I’d ever have in my kitchen.

 We enjoyed lots of wonderful leftovers.
+And loved every single bite.

-How to Cook A Standing Rib Roast
+How to Cook A Standing Prime Rib Roast (with bones)

 - Then turn down the heat to 350 degrees and roast for fifteen minutes per pound.